 Octopus Deploy can use Windows credentials to identify users.
-This option is chosen during installation of the Octopus Deploy Server, or can be configured later.
+This option is chosen during installation of the Octopus Server, or can be configured later.

 Domain user required during setup

 When you go through the Octopus setup wizard, or run the commands below to switch to AD authentication mode, make sure you are signed in to Windows as a domain user.
 If you are signed in as a local user account on the machine (a non-domain user) you won't be able to query Active Directory, so setup will fail.